Self-Confidence: Fuel for Action, Success and Well-Being

 Where the difference between gender does come into play, and strongly, according to a Cornell University study (2003), is that men tend to overestimate both their abilities and effectiveness where women underestimated themselves in both.

 What seemed to hold the women back was their own over-concern about the opinions of others: wanting to be liked, needing to appear attractive or for fear of outshining others or getting too much attention.

-And while both sexes can lack a belief in themselves, a Hewlett Packard report indicated that men were willing to take action and apply, regardless of meeting all the qualifications for a new job or promotion, while women only applied when they met all of the qualifications.
+And while both sexes can lack a belief in themselves, a Hewlett Packard report indicated that where men were willing to take action and apply for a new job or promotion, regardless of meeting all the qualifications, women tended to only apply when they met all of the qualifications.